microsoft/rural-crowdsourcing-toolkit/INSTALL.md

 We have converted the codebase into a monorepo to enable effective sharing of modules between different server components.
 We currently use `lerna` to manage dependencies and compilation.

+Make sure you have [Node](https://nodejs.org/en/download/) installed in your system with version 14.20.1 as versions above 16 might create problems in lerna build.

 ### 1. Install `lerna` and other necessary packages.